 Efficient Produced Water Treatment with Corrugated Plate Interceptor (CPI)

-Trending 3 weeks ago
+Trending 3 months ago

 In the oil and gas industry, produced water management is a critical aspect of operations.
 Produced water, a byproduct of oil and gas extraction, often contains various contaminants such as oil, grease, and suspended solids.
 Effective treatment of this water is essential to meet environmental regulations and reduce operational costs.
 One of the most efficient technologies used for this purpose is the Corrugated Plate Interceptor (CPI).